The following guide is designed to give district administrators an overview of the following topics:

 - Select a date for the audit to automatically repeat

-- Note: You can also set up additional audits using the Multiple times? option.
+- Note: You can also set up additional audits using the Subdivide option.
 This allows you to automatically space out audits by simply selecting how often they should occur during the repeat period.
-For instance, if you select for the audit to repeat every year and set it to four times using the Multiple times? option, the system will automatically initiate an audit every three months.
+For instance, if you select for the audit to repeat every year and set it to four times using the Subdivide option, the system will automatically initiate an audit every three months.